 To provide our best service, Drake Law, PLLC focuses on only three areas of law.
-If you are looking for another kind of lawyer or aren't sure who you need, get in touch with us and we can try to help direct you.
+If you are looking for another kind of lawyer or aren't sure who you need, visit our Resources page for a list of attorneys and business with whom we have a relationship.
 Other options are:

 Austin Lawyer Referral Service

 Solo/Small firm Section of the Austin Bar Association

 We don't endorse any company, however we will make introductions for you to interview if the lawyer is a good match for your needs.

 If cost is an issue, you may qualify for reduced-fee services through the Linrya Justice Center, Inc or the Austin Lawyer Referral Service, and qualified low-income clients should contact Texas Rio Grande Legal Aid.

 Estate Planning is the preparation of a will, perhaps a trust, and impaired judgment documents (durable power of attorney, medical power of attorney, directive to physicians (a.k.a. living will) and a declaration of guardianship.

 It can be simple or complex, during a consultation we will discuss your goals and convert those into the simplest documents we can.